 Under the Act, we may refuse to grant access to personal information if:

-- Giving access is likely to prejudice action being taken or to be taken with respect to suspected unlawful activity or serious misconduct relating to our functions or activities
+- Giving access is likely to prejudice action being taken or to be taken with respect to suspected unlawful activity or serious misconduct relating to our functions or activities; and

 - Giving access would reveal information in connection with a commercially sensitive decision making process.